 If a caller is unsure of what service they need, the E-Comm 9-1-1 call taker is trained to ask a few brief questions to help determine which agency is required and will connect the caller accordingly.
 Once connected to the agency, the dispatcher can, at any time, also contact other agencies to assist with response.
 For example, if the BC Emergency Health Services receives a call where police presence is required, they will contact the appropriate department/detachment for assistance.

-On average, E-Comm is responsible for more than 4,000 9-1-1 calls per day.
-E-Comm’s 2018 9-1-1 call volume was approximately 1.6 million.
+On average, E-Comm is responsible for 5,700+ 9-1-1 calls per day.
+E-Comm’s 2022 9-1-1 call volume was more than 2.1 million calls.
 E-Comm does not dispatch ambulances in B.C.
 That service is provided by BC Emergency Health Services.